Top Trade Schools (2026)

 **What certifications can I earn through trade school?** Common certifications include **NATE (HVAC)**, **OSHA Safety**, **EPA 608**, **AWS Welding**, and **NCCER Construction** credentials.

-**Do trade schools help with job placement?** Yes.
-Many trade schools offer **career placement services** and maintain partnerships with local employers, unions, and apprenticeship programs.
+**Do trade schools offer career services support?** Yes.
+Many trade schools offer **career services support** and maintain partnerships with local employers, unions, and apprenticeship programs.

 Related: Skilled Trades & Technical Careers